jdeisenberg/icljs/_sources/lists.rst

 One important aspect of all ClojureScript collections is that they are *persistent*.
 All the functions that ClojureScript provides to manipulate collections return a new version of the collection.

-Again, a concrete example: the ``conj``  function adds a new element to a collection; when used with a list, it adds a new element at the beginning of the list:
+Again, a concrete example: the ``conj``  function returns a new collection with the desired item added to it.
+(The name ``conj`` stands for “conjoin.”)
+When used with a list, ``conj`` adds a new element at the beginning of the list that it returns:

 .. activecode:: list-conj
     :caption: Show how conj works with lists